 Hearing Aids or Tests.
 Hearing aids, except as specifically stated in the "Hearing Aid Services" provision of MEDICAL CARE THAT IS COVERED.
-Routine hearing tests, except as specifically provided as part of a routine exam under the "Preventive Care Services" section and "Hearing Aid Services" provisions of MEDICAL CARE THAT IS COVERED.
+Routine hearing tests, except as specifically provided under the "Preventive Care Services" and "Hearing Aid Services" provisions of MEDICAL CARE THAT IS COVERED.